 Base salaries are designed to provide a minimum, fixed level of cash compensation for services rendered during the year.
-In addition to providing a base salary that is competitive with salaries paid by other independent oil and gas exploration and production companies, the Compensation Committee, in discussion with the AR Compensation Committee, also considers whether our pay levels appropriately align each Named Executive Officer's base salary level relative to the base salary levels of our other officers.
+In addition to providing a base salary that is competitive with salaries paid by other independent oil and gas exploration and production companies, the Compensation Committee also considers whether our pay levels appropriately align each Named Executive Officer's base salary level relative to the base salary levels of our other officers.
 Our objective is to have base salaries that accurately reflect each officer's relative skills, experience and contributions to the Company.
 To that end, annual base salary adjustments are based on a subjective analysis of many individual factors, including:

-- · the responsibilities of the officer; - · the period over which the officer has performed those responsibilities; - · the scope of, and level of expertise and experience required for the officer's position; - · the strategic impact of the officer's position; and - · the potential future contribution and demonstrated individual performance of the officer.
+- · the responsibilities of the officer; - the period over which the officer has performed those responsibilities; - · the scope of, and level of expertise and experience required for the officer's position; - · the strategic impact of the officer's position; and - · the potential future contribution and demonstrated individual performance of the officer.

-In addition to the individual factors listed above, the Compensation Committee, in discussion with the AR Compensation Committee, considers our overall business performance and implementation of Company objectives when determining annual base salaries.
+In addition to the individual factors listed above, the Compensation Committee considers our overall business performance and implementation of Company objectives when determining annual base salaries.
 While these metrics generally provide context for making salary decisions, base salary decisions do not depend on attainment of specific goals or performance levels, and no specific weighting is given to one factor over another.